Master of Arts in Christian Ministry

 Master of Arts in Christian Ministry:

 (48 credit hours)

 The Master of Arts in Christian Ministry program is designed for men and women seeking further preparation for effective ministry and personal development.
 The M.A.C.M. can be completed with as little as two years of full-time study and up to six years of part-time study.
 Students will develop biblical and theological competence, methods and skills in the practice of ministry, and will cultivate their personal ministerial goals.
-The M.A.C.M. is available in four tracks: General Studies, Arts & Worship, Intercultural Studies, and Pastoral Studies.
+The M.A.C.M. is available in four tracks: General Studies, Arts & Worship, Intercultural Studies, and Pastoral Care and Counseling.